About East Cleveland Neighborhood Center

 Board Vice President

-Director of Tri-C Public Safety Training Center, Retired Police Commander
+Former Director of Tri-C Public Safety Training Center and East Cleveland Police Commander

 Cuyahoga County Witness/Victim Service Center & Family Justice Center Manager